sdj7072/masked4j/README.md

     private AddressDto address; // Fields inside AddressDto will be masked recursively

-    private List<DeviceDto> devices; // Elements in the list will be masked }
+    private List<DeviceDto> devices; // Elements in the list will be masked

+    private Map<String, UserDto> userMap; // Values in the map will be masked }
 ```